katur/eegi/README_database_migration.md

     cd destination
     perl rmDateFromSeqAB1.pl

-There is no need to run her other scripts (my script it written to work with .csv or .xls)
+There is no need to run her other scripts; the new script it written to work with .csv or .xls.

-Separately, copy the GI team Google Doc `tracking_numbers`, which includes genewiz tracking numbers for all GI-specific sequencing plates.
+Second, copy the GI team Google Doc `tracking_numbers` to your machine, which includes genewiz tracking numbers for all GI-specific sequencing plates.

 Now run the script to migrate the data (see the script for database connection requirements):